 Because of such financial conflicts and secrecy, journalists have difficulty reporting much beyond the statements of top officials, whether leaked or on the record.
 News organizations are complicit in this process because most of them receive only a modest proportion of their revenue from readers or viewers.
 Therefore the media need funding from major corporate advertisers or parent companies -- some of which are heavily regulated or heavily dependent on federal contracts.

 With that background, today's column explores the shortcomings of Wikipedia and CNN.
 Our review illustrates how political hit artists can manipulate the media to destroy those few journalists with expertise and gumption to report aggressively.

 Wikipedia is a popular reference tool that I use daily.
-I am grateful for its free services despite the criticisms in this column.
-Among Wikipedia's reference items are photos, including virtually all of the illustrations for this column.
+I am grateful for its free services despite the criticisms contained in this column.
+Among Wikipedia's reference items are photos, including most of the illustrations for this column not from government sources.
 The non-profit is modestly funded by donations from the public.
 It relies on the integrity and civic pride of volunteer editors, who try to link factual assertions to reputable sources that are typically brand-name news organizations and book publishers.

 Despite these helpful services and high aspirations, consumers need to ask: What if certain volunteer editors lack integrity and cannot be identified?
 And what criteria do editors use to decide if well-known brand names such as CNN or Newsweek slip up -- or sell out?